cosmos/cosmos-sdk/docs/spec/store/README.md

 * Provides the ability to to load state storage at a particular height/version while also performing store upgrades, which are used during live hard-fork application state migrations.
+* Provides the ability to commit all current accumulated state to disk and performs merkle commitment.

+## Implementation Details